 He explained to his business partner in 2010 that the upcoming election was going to be huge, and it was time to “try and come into politics and hopefully offer an alternative”.

 He was elected as Conservative candidate for Stratford-on-Avon — which he describes as “the greatest seat in the country” — and now splits his time between London and Tysoe in the south of Stratford, with his wife and children doing the same.

 He met Lana, the sister of one of his best friends, when he was a teenager and is still clearly smitten.

 “It was love at first sight,” he says.
 “It was a real love story, and I still love her.
 I first met her when I was 16 or 17, but we didn’t get married until much later.”

 As well as looking after the family, Lana is a co-director of the pair’s business consultancy company Zahawi & Zahawi.

 She also shares his interest in horse riding and they run a yard at home.

 “I love it.
 It’s the one time I can sort of just switch off completely, when you’re out on a horse,” he says.

-They used to have a full house, with 19-year-old twin boys and a three-year-old girl, but the boys have now moved to America to study at Princeton.
+They used to have a full house, with 19-year-old twin boys and a three-year-old girl, but the boys have now moved to the US to study at Princeton University.

 Zahawi is clearly proud of and enjoys spending time with his daughter.